10 Best Tips for Finding a New Job

 Preparing for Your New Role

 Before your start date, reach out to your manager to clarify expectations for your first week and get a sense of the priorities.
 Testing your commute or remote work setup ahead of time will help ensure everything runs smoothly on your first day.
-Also, confirming your work schedule, including start time and break times, can avoid confusion.
+Also, confirming your work location and any remote work policies, as well as your work schedule, including start time and break times, can avoid confusion.
 Arriving early will allow you to settle in and start the day stress-free.

 Navigating Your Job Search for Success